 Supervisory Training and Intervention Techniques

-Supervisors are key in spotting and addressing substance abuse among their team.
-Shipping companies must train supervisors to recognize misuse signs and intervene effectively.
-Training should cover:
+Supervisors play a crucial role in identifying and addressing substance abuse within their team.
+Ship managers must equip Superintendents with the skills to recognize signs of poor mental health and intervene effectively.
+Training should include:

 Behavioral changes and performance indicators